dcorre/otrain/docs/installation.rst

    docker run hello-world

-Download the otrainee Docker image
+Download the otrain Docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To retrieve the Docker image:

 .. code-block:: console

-   docker pull dcorre/otrainee
+   docker pull dcorre/otrain

 Check that it appears in the list of images: